RicoSuter/VistoJS/README.md

     - The framework automatically calls onNavigateTo, loaded, destroy and other event methods
     - More maintainable and understandable code by **enforcing structure and conventions**
         - The resulting application is component based and different application areas can be grouped in packages
-- Support for **UI internationalization**
+- Support for **declarative UI internationalization**
-    - **Declarative** internationalization (with the data-translate attribute) which automatically updates if the language is changed
+    - Declarative internationalization (with the `data-translate` attribute) which automatically updates when the language is changed
     - Immediate language changes using "language bindings"
 - Visto.js file size is 18kb minimized (22kb debug)
     - Complete framework (with all libraries like JQuery, JQuery UI, KnockoutJS, RequireJS, etc.)